ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 * Memory efficient

 **Cons**
-* They donot provide probability estimates.
-Those are calculated using an expensive five fold cross vsalidation
+* They do not provide probability estimates.
+Those are calculated using an expensive five fold cross validation
 * Works best on small sample sets because of its high training time

 ##### Logistic regression (This is not a regression algorithm)